 Aseemkala Experiential Research Fellow

 Moondil Jahan is an emerging rhythmaculture practitioner, with keen interests in conservation—whether endangered species in the realm of ecology or disappearing traditions in terms of indigenous drumming and folk/ritual dance.
-Rhythmaculture is a term coined by Arthur Hull denoting the amalgamation of raditional/folk/indigenous music and dance into every aspect of life.
+Rhythmaculture is a term coined by Arthur Hull denoting the amalgamation of traditional/folk/indigenous music and dance into every aspect of life.
 As she progressed toward earning a BA degree in Field Biology in a Liberal Arts curriculum, Moondil realized that often times the biodiversity hotspots are also rhythmaculture hotspots, making these regions both unique and vulnerable.
 After she graduated, she embarked on a journey to better understand these regions with the aid of Thomas J. Watson Foundation.

 As she encountered Guinean, Ghanaian, Indian, Moroccan, and Tibetan rhythmaculture, Moondil recognized the healing powers of indigenous drumming and folk dance, both in terms of healing the nature and living beings.

 Since completing her fellowship, Moon remained inspired to continue her research and collaboration with the Aseemkala Initiative.
 She is now our experiential research fellow, who will be exploring Buddhist movement philosophy, traditional dances, and their sacred relationship to healing.
-She just completed one year of her MA prepatory course on Himalayan Language, Philosophy, and Khenpo class.
+She just completed one year of her MA preparatory course on Himalayan Language, Philosophy, and Khenpo class.
 She continues as a graduate student postulating for a Masters of Arts in the Buddhist Studies Program at Rangjung Yeshe Institute at Kathmandu University in Nepal.
-Be on the lookout for more of her research on female Buddhist monks and their dance forms.
+Be on the lookout for more of her research on Buddhist nuns and their dance forms.

 What is the relationship between traditional practices and medicine?